Brad and Angelina Divorce: Brad’s Therapeutic Visits

 Generally, when taking part in these visits, the therapist will sit with the children and the visiting parent in his/her office and observe.
 The visiting parent is able to bring toys, snacks, books, etc. and spend time with the children as they would outside the office.
 Although it may not be the preferred method of visitation for the non-custodial parent it can certainly be helpful in the long run.
 For example, in the Pitt-Jolie case, therapeutic visitation can help dis-prove any allegations that the children might be in peril or otherwise at risk when in their father’s care.
 By having the therapeutic visitation provider present, the Court is able to hear from that supervisor if need be regarding a recommended increase or decrease from the current schedule.

-Here are Mello & Pickering, LLP, with our combined 28 years of experience in family law, we have worked with several therapists in Santa Clara County who assist clients with therapeutic visitation.
+Here are Mello & Pickering, LLP, with 40 years of combined experience in family law, we have worked with several therapists in Santa Clara County who assist clients with therapeutic visitation.
 Our experience and rapport with these experts allows us to help ensure that you and your family receive the highest quality service possible throughout your divorce and/or custody/visitation case.